node-3d/qml-colorhelpers-raub/README.md

 }
 ```

+### ColorRect

-`ColorRect` - convenient gradient Rectangle where you only need to provide the list of colors.
+Convenient gradient Rectangle where you only need to provide the list of colors.
 The colors will spread uniformly across the area.

 ```js